astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 pip install apache-airflow-providers-common-sql
 ```

-The `SQLCheckOperator` and legacy SQL Check Operators are built into core Airflow and do not require a separate package installation.
+The `SQLCheckOperator`, `SQLIntervalCheckOperator`, `SQLValueCheckOperator` and `SQLThresholdCheckOperator` are built into core Airflow and do not require a separate package installation.

 ### Database Connection